 When a sound wave propagates from one medium into another, part of the sound wave will be reflected at the interface and part will be transmitted across the interface.
 To illustrate this behaviour a tube filled with two sound mediums is considered in the next example.

 For a tube aligned with the axis and a diameter much smaller than the sound wave length , it is then reasonable to assume that all points in the , plane have the same sound pressure value and the same sound particle velocity .
 This wave type is called plane wave and can be treated as a one-dimensional wave.

-To better illustrate an impedance boundary condition a Gaussian pulses with standard deviation is used in this example.
+To better illustrate an impedance boundary condition a Gaussian pulse with standard deviation is used in the following example.

 The region is split at into two media.
 The left medium is cold air and the right medium is hot air .